-- 1. Treat the model as any other user and apply proper input validation on responses coming from the model to backend functions.
-Follow the OWASP ASVS (Application Security Verification Standard) guidelines to ensure effective input validation and sanitization. - 2.
-Encode model output back to users to mitigate undesired code execution by JavaScript or Markdown.
+- 1. Treat the model as any other user, adopting a zero-trust approach, and apply proper input validation on responses coming from the model to backend functions. - 2.
+Follow the OWASP ASVS (Application Security Verification Standard) guidelines to ensure effective input validation and sanitization. - Encode model output back to users to mitigate undesired code execution by JavaScript or Markdown.
 OWASP ASVS provides detailed guidance on output encoding.

-- An application utilizes an LLM plugin to generate responses for a chatbot feature.
-However, the application directly passes the LLM-generated response into an internal function responsible for executing system commands without proper validation.
-This allows an attacker to manipulate the LLM output to execute arbitrary commands on the underlying system, leading to unauthorized access or unintended system modifications. - A user utilizes a website summarizer tool powered by a LLM to generate a concise summary of an article.
+- 1. An application utilizes an LLM plugin to generate responses for a chatbot feature.
+The plugin also offers a number of administrative functions accessible to another privileged LLM.
+The general purpose LLM directly passes its response, without proper output validation, to the plugin causing the plugin to shut down for maintenance. - 2.
+A user utilizes a website summarizer tool powered by an LLM to generate a concise summary of an article.
 The website includes a prompt injection instructing the LLM to capture sensitive content from either the website or from the user's conversation.
-From there the LLM can encode the sensitive data and send it out to an attackercontrolled server. - 3.
+From there the LLM can encode the sensitive data and send it, without any output validation or filtering, to an attacker-controlled server. - 3.
 An LLM allows users to craft SQL queries for a backend database through a chat-like feature.
 A user requests a query to delete all database tables.
-If the crafted query from the LLM is not scrutinized, then all database tables would be deleted. - 4.
-A malicious user instructs the LLM to return a JavaScript payload back to a user, without sanitization controls.
-This can occur either through sharing a prompt, prompt injected website, or chatbot that accepts prompts from a URL parameter.
-The LLM would then return the unsanitized XSS payload back to the user.
-Without additional filters, outside of those expected by the LLM itself, the JavaScript would execute within the user's browser.
+If the crafted query from the LLM is not scrutinized, then all database tables will be deleted. - 4.
+A web app uses an LLM to generate content from user text prompts without output sanitization.
+An attacker could submit a crafted prompt causing the LLM to return an unsanitized JavaScript payload, leading to XSS when rendered on a victim's browser.
+Insufficient validation of prompts enabled this attack.

-- 1. Snyk Vulnerability DB- Arbitrary Code Execution: Snyk - 2.
-ChatGPT Plugin Exploit Explained: From Prompt Injection to Accessing Private Data: Embrace the Red - 3.
+- 1. Arbitrary Code Execution: Snyk Security Blog - 2.
+ChatGPT Plugin Exploit Explained: From Prompt Injection to Accessing Private Data: Embrace The Red - 3.
 New prompt injection attack on ChatGPT web version.
-Markdown images can steal your chat data: Medium - 4.
-Don't blindly trust LLMs responses.
-Threats to chatbots: Embrace the Red - 5.
-Threat Modeling LLMs Applications: Al Village - 6.
-OWASP ASVS 5 Validation, Sanitization and Encoding: OWASP
+Markdown images can steal your chat data: System Weakness - 4.
+Don't blindly trust LLM responses.
+Threats to chatbots: Embrace The Red - 5.
+Threat Modeling LLM Applications: Al Village - 6.
+OWASP ASVS 5 Validation, Sanitization and Encoding: OWASP AASVS